Skip to content

 Background

-YouGov is a British internet-based market research and data analytics company, founded in 2000 and headquartered in London.
-It pioneered online panel polling across more than 55 countries and is listed on the London Stock Exchange.
-Its MRP (Multilevel Regression and Post-stratification) model gained widespread credibility after correctly forecasting the 2017 UK general election when most rivals failed.
+YouGov is a British internet-based market research and data analytics company, founded in 2000 by Nadhim Zahawi and Stephan Shakespeare.
+Headquartered in London and listed on the London Stock Exchange (ticker: YOU), it pioneered online panel polling across more than 55 countries.
+Its MRP (Multilevel Regression and Post-stratification) model gained widespread credibility after correctly forecasting the 2017 UK general election when most rivals failed, and is now the primary tool for UK sub-regional electoral forecasting.

-In March 2026, YouGov published polling showing 58% of Britons oppose US use of UK bases for strikes on Iran, with only 21% in support.
-That data fed directly into the parliamentary debate in which Keir Starmer rejected calls for a formal vote on UK involvement, even as the attorney general reportedly assessed the operation as inconsistent with international law.
+YouGov's reach extends beyond UK politics.
+In March 2026, it published polling showing 58% of Britons oppose US use of UK bases for strikes on Iran, with only 21% in support, data that fed directly into the parliamentary debate in which Keir Starmer rejected calls for a formal vote on UK involvement.
+Its YouGov/Economist tracker placed Trump's economic approval at 35% in late March 2026, contributing to US midterms outlook analysis.
+MRP and sub-regional modelling are now a standard newsroom input in the UK, US, and Australia.

 Source Material